hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   `normal`.
 * `bandwidth_share_count` - (Optional) The share count for this network interface when the share level is `custom`.
+* `ovf_mapping` - (Optional) Specifies which OVF NIC the `network_interface`
+  should be associated with.
+Only applies at creation and only when deploying from an OVF source.

 ### CDROM options